japila-books/apache-spark-internals/docs/scheduler/SchedulerBackend.md

 Default: `None` (undefined)

-Used exclusively when `TaskSchedulerImpl` is requested for the xref:scheduler:TaskSchedulerImpl.adoc#applicationAttemptId[execution attempt ID of a Spark application]
+Used exclusively when `TaskSchedulerImpl` is requested for the scheduler:TaskSchedulerImpl.md#applicationAttemptId[execution attempt ID of a Spark application]

 | applicationId
 a| [[applicationId]][[appId]]